 Volunteerism with PCC (Polk County Conservation) focuses on hands-on restoration and preservation of high-quality natural areas as well as participation in ongoing construction and maintenance projects in our parks and along our trails and waterways.
 Volunteers work alongside conservation professionals, learn about the Iowa landscape, and participate in projects that yield immediate results.

 Volunteering with PCC is a wonderful way to lend a helping hand while enjoying the great outdoors.
 All community members, both youth and adult, are invited to participate in a variety of activities and projects throughout the year according to their interests.
 Opportunities abound in any of our managed areas and in a variety of ways.

 Become an important part of your community today!
-Public volunteer events, both virtual and in-person, are held on a twice per month minimum basis on both weekdays and weekends with dates posted quarterly on the Events Calendar.
+Public volunteer events, both virtual and in-person, are held year-round on both weekdays and weekends with dates posted quarterly on the Events Calendar.

 Private events are also available and are tailored specially to your group’s wants, needs, and schedule.